tpvets_logo.jpg (2726 bytes)

 I visited NANAS (Noah's Ark and Natural Animal Sanctuary), an animal sanctuary in Johor on a fine cloudy humid Saturday afternoon of April 26, 2008 to know more about animal shelter medicine.
 I had the opportunity to study the effects of Zoletil combination being used.

-To share knowledge with others working in shelter medicine in other countries via the world wide vet, I have recorded below the following effective anaesthetic regime in NANAS.
-It is an alternative to gas anaesthesia and the dosage is as follows:
+To share knowledge with others working in dog and cat shelter medicine in other countries via the world wide vet, I have recorded below the following effective anaesthetic regime in NANAS.
+It is an alternative to gas anaesthesia and is less expensive.
+The dosage is as follows:

 1. Zoletil 50 (Virbac) white powder is present in a bottle.

-2. Xyalzine 100mg/ml in a bottle.
+2. Xylazine 100mg/ml in a bottle.
 Put 2 ml of this into the Zoletil bottle.

 3. Ketamine 100mg/ml in a bottle.
 Put 8 ml of this into the Zoletil bottle.